servo/saltfs/README.md

 ## Contributing

-There are guides available on [the servo wiki](https://github.com/servo/servo/wiki/Buildbot-administration), as well as some documention in-tree in the `docs` folder.
+There are guides available on [the Servo wiki](https://github.com/servo/servo/wiki/Buildbot-administration), as well as some documention in-tree in the `docs` folder.
 If you see a way that these configurations could be improved, or try to set up your own instance and run into trouble, file [an issue](https://github.com/servo/saltfs/issues/new)!

 ## Travis

-TravisCI is set up to test all configurations.
+Travis CI is set up to test all configurations.

 ## License